-Do you want an Internships designed around your goals?
+Do you want Internships designed around your goals?

 [Not a Paid Position] We proudly share our intern list here.

-Is your interest video-production, film-making, graphics, journalism, or business?
+Is your interest in video production, film-making, graphics, journalism, or business?
 If yes, we can create an opportunity to meet your personal goals.
-In the applicant interview we identify your skills level and development goals, as we say, your “reel” interest, to determine if we can go forward together.
-Then we plan, matching you to projects and volunteer teams.
+In the applicant interview, we identify your skills level and development goals, as we say, your “reel” interest, to determine if we can go forward together.
+Then we plan and match you to projects and volunteer teams.

 Built by, run by, funded by WE THE PEOPLE.

 CONNECTING: We coordinate with interns using email.
-Write us at Freeman at wpaa dot TV.
-But you can just drop by to get this all rolling.
+Write us.
+But you can just drop by to get this ball rolling.

 This process is handled by your college advisor.
 Typically payment to the college for the course credits is required.
 Our staff holds graduate degrees required to supervise Interns.
 The colleges that have officially placed interns with us: